 The Billings Preservation Society is a non-profit, tax-exempt organization which administers, operates, and maintains the Moss Mansion Historic House Museum.
 In 1986, the Billings Preservation Society obtained possession of the Moss home through a lease agreement with the family and separate option agreement.
 Per the family’s request, the house has been available to the public and maintained to meet the requirements of the National Historic Home Register.
 Through the Billings Preservation Society, the Moss Mansion has been included as a chapter in the book Great American Homes, published by Reader’s Digest; on the A&E Network program America’s Castles: The Great Frontier; and in the National Geographic Guide to America’s Great Houses.

 The mission of the Billings Preservation Society, symbolized by the Moss Mansion, is to inspire, to educate and to facilitate historic and cultural preservation activities for our community and for its future generations.

-The Moss Mansion welcomes thousands of visitors each year to enjoy a guided or group tour, explore the gardens and gift shop and experience a variety of signature community events.
+The Moss Mansion welcomes thousands of visitors each year to enjoy a guided, self-guided or group tour, to explore the gardens and gift shop, and to experience a variety of signature community events.